 Prepare the dough the day before.
 The next day, take the dough out, cut and shape into dough sticks.
 I’m including step-by-step photos below but it is much easier to understand once you have watched my video above.

-We will need to pull and stretch the sticks to double its length before frying.
+We will need to pull and stretch the dough strips to at least double its length before frying.
 So make sure to check the size of your deep fry pan before cutting the dough.
 Once the dough sticks are in the fry pan, turn and toss them constantly so that they expand evenly in all directions.

 To make ahead and freeze: Once you are done frying youtiao, freeze the leftover.
 When you want to eat them, cut into shorter sections and spread them on a baking tray.
 Then bake until crispy.